Some things to read while fixing your shirt.

 - Cameron Garfield is Between the Green Pillars' prospect of the week.

-Should Matthew Pouliot of Circling the Bases left Gallardo off of his projected NL roster because, assuming the rotation continues as projected, Gallardo would be unable to pitch in the game.
+Should Yovani Gallardo be an All Star?
+It might turn out to be a moot point.
+Matthew Pouliot of Circling the Bases left Gallardo off of his projected NL roster because, assuming the rotation continues as projected, Gallardo would be unable to pitch in the game.
 Pouliot does predict Ryan Braun, Prince Fielder and Trevor Hoffman will make the squad.

 On Power Rankings: